-Organisations want their IT infrastructure not to become outdated every year.
+Organizations want their IT infrastructure not to become outdated every year.
 With the current rise in modern technology, everyone is looking towards Kubernetes because building on top of Kubernetes is safe and enables teams to scale infrastructure hassle-free.

 Whether you are a startup or a large enterprise, the cost of adoption is the first thing associated with Kubernetes.
-Specialised Kubernetes-focused teams are needed to manage your cluster.
+Specialized Kubernetes-focused teams are needed to manage your cluster.
 Public clouds provide managed Kubernetes, but they may not be that cost-effective over time.
 Be frugal and manage Kubernetes in-house by taking a long-term view.